Hyperkahler implosion and Nahm's equations: Introduction

 The key step is to define the implosion $(T^*K)_{\rm impl}$ of the cotangent bundle $T^*K$ with respect to one of the commuting $K$ actions on this space.
 This example is universal in the sense that the implosion of a general manifold $M$ with $K$-action may be obtained by symplectic reduction from the product $M \times (T^*K)_{\rm impl}$.
 Symplectic reductions of the universal implosion by the maximal torus give the coadjoint orbits of $K$.
 The implosion $(T^*K)_{\rm impl}$ may be defined by taking the product of $K$ with the closed positive Weyl chamber, stratifying by the centraliser $C$ of points in the closed Weyl chamber, and then collapsing by the commutator subgroup of $C$.
 In particular, no collapsing occurs on the open dense set which is the product of $K$ with the interior of the Weyl chamber.
 As explained in \cite{GJS:2002}, the implosion may also be viewed as an affine variety with an algebro-geometric stratification that agrees with the symplectic stratification above.

 In \cite{DKS} a hyperk\"ahler analogue of the symplectic implosion was introduced for the case $K = SU(n)$.
-The space is a complex affine variety and hyperk\"ahler reductions by the maximal torus give the Kostant varieties, which are affine completions of complex coadjoint orbits.
+The space is an affine variety and hyperk\"ahler reductions by the maximal torus give the Kostant varieties, which are affine completions of complex coadjoint orbits.

 The construction of \cite{DKS} works by using quiver diagrams, and is related to the description of complex coadjoint orbits for $SU(n)$ via quivers.
-For other groups, no such finite-dimensional description of the coadjoint orbits is as yet available in the literature to our knowledge, except in the case of the nilpotent variety \cite{KS}.
+For other groups, no such finite-dimensional description of the coadjoint orbits is as yet available, except in the case of the nilpotent variety \cite{KS}.
 Instead, complex coadjoint orbits have been realised via gauge-theoretic methods as moduli spaces of solutions to the Nahm equations on the half-line \cite{Kronheimer:1990}, \cite{Kronheimer:nilpotent}, \cite{Biquard:1996}, \cite{Kovalev:1996}.

 The sequel \cite{DKS-Sesh} to \cite{DKS} included a possible approach to hyperk\"ahler implosion for general compact groups using the Nahm equations.
 In this paper we shall develop an analytical framework for this approach.
-We introduce in \S 3 a suitable space of Nahm data modulo gauge transformations and stratify it by the centraliser $C$ of the asymptotic triple $\tau$.
-We obtain a candidate for the universal hyperk\"{a}hler implosion $\mathcal Q$ by performing further collapsings by gauge transformations valued in $[C,C]$ at infinity.
-This should be viewed as an analogue of the collapsing procedure mentioned above in the construction of the symplectic implosion.
+We introduce in $\S 3$ a space of Nahm data modulo gauge transformations and stratify it by the centraliser $C$ of the asymptotic triple $\tau$.
+We obtain a candidate for the universal hyperk\"ahler implosion $\mathcal Q$ by performing further collapsings by gauge transformations valued in $[C,C]$ at infinity.
+This can be viewed as an analogue of the collapsing procedure mentioned above in the construction of the symplectic implosion.
+It turns out, however, that this construction does not reproduce the quiver moduli space in the case $K=\SU(n)$, as the torus action on the bottom stratum corresponding to $C=K$ is trivial in the case $K$ is semi-simple ($K= [K,K]$).
+A modification of this first construction is described later (see Remark \ref{comparison}) which, at least for $K=\SU(2)$ (see $\S$8), can be identified with the quiver construction from \cite{DKS}.

-The next step is to show that fixing $\tau$ and further quotienting out by a torus yields the Kostant variety.
-In order to prove this, we introduce in \S 4 related spaces of Nahm data which admit hyperk\"ahler structures with $T$ action, such that the hyperk\"ahler moment map for $T$ gives the asymptotic triple $\tau$.
+We show that fixing the asymptotic triple $\tau$ and further quotienting out by a torus yields the corresponding Kostant variety; this holds both for our first construction and its modification.
+In order to prove this, we introduce in $\S 4$ related spaces of Nahm data which admit hyperk\"ahler structures with $T$ action, such that the hyperk\"ahler moment map for $T$ gives the asymptotic triple $\tau$.
 The hyperk\"ahler quotient, in a suitable stratified sense, is identified both with the space obtained by fixing $\tau$ in $\mathcal Q$ and quotienting by $T$, and also with the Kostant variety.